fivetran/great_expectations/docs/docusaurus/docs/application_integration_support.md

 <sup>1</sup> We've also seen GX work with the following data sources in the past but we can't guarantee ongoing compatibility.
 These data sources include Clickhouse, Vertica, Dremio, Teradata, Athena, EMR Spark, AWS Glue, Microsoft Fabric, Trino, Pandas on (S3, GCS, Azure), Databricks (Spark), and Spark on (S3, GCS, Azure).<br/>
 <sup>2</sup> Support for BigQuery in GX Cloud will be available in a future release.<br/>
 <sup>3</sup> This includes configuration storage for Expectations, Checkpoints, Validation Definitions, and Validation Results.<br/>
-<sup>4</sup> We support the general workflow for creating custom Actions, but cannot help troubleshoot the domain-specific logic within a custom Action.<br/>
+<sup>4</sup> We support the general workflow for creating custom Actions but cannot help troubleshoot the domain-specific logic within a custom Action.<br/>
 <sup>5</sup> Use `config_variables.yml`.<br/>
 <sup>6</sup> Although only Airflow is supported, GX Cloud and GX Core should work with any orchestrator that executes Python code.<br/>
 <sup>7</sup> Airflow version 2.9.0+ required.<br/>